Find information to help you as a Wesley Community Housing tenant.

 Living in my home

-If you would like someone to move into your property, please speak to your Support Service Provider first, or contact Wesley Community Housing.
+If you would like someone to move into your property, please contact Wesley Community Housing.

 You cannot have others move into your property without first gaining approval from Wesley Community Housing.
 We need to check that the property is suitable to house additional occupants, and you will be required to complete an application form for each additional occupant in the household.
 If the applicants are approved, a rent review will be required to include their income as part of your assessable household income.

-If you do not inform Wesley Community Housing of any additional occupants you risk breaching your Residential Tenancy Agreement.
+If you do not inform Wesley Community Housing of any additional occupants, you risk breaching your Residential Tenancy Agreement and putting your tenancy at risk.

-If you wish to have a pet living with you, you will need to seek permission by submitting a request in writing to Wesley Community Housing.
+If you wish to have a pet living with you, you will need to seek permission before getting a pet by submitting a request in writing to Wesley Community Housing.
 Animals may have to leave your property if you have not been given permission to have them there.

-It is a requirement that any pet will not interfere with the reasonable peace, comfort and/or privacy of neighbours.
+It is a requirement that any pet will not interfere with the reasonable peace, comfort and/or privacy of neighbours, and any damage will be required to be repaired before vacating the property.

 Yes.
 For holidays of four weeks or less, please inform your Support Service Provider or your Tenancy Officer in advance.
 Please notify us 14 days before you leave and include the contact details of a friend or relative who can be called in an emergency.

-If you intend being away from your property for longer, you will need to speak to your Tenancy Officer immediately, as this will impact your accommodation with Wesley Community Housing.
+If you intend being away from your property for longer, you will need to speak to your Tenancy Officer immediately as this will impact your housing with Wesley Community Housing.

-Power bills can be very expensive and some companies charge a fee if you move or end your contract early, so choose carefully when setting up gas and electrity accounts for your property.
+Power bills can be very expensive and some companies charge a fee if you move or end your contract early, so choose carefully when setting up gas and electricity accounts for your property.

 Three common providers are:

-If you do not understand something in your contract, ask your energy retailer or get independent advice on what it means as contracts are legally enforceable.
+If you do not understand something in your contract, ask your energy retailer or get independent advice on what it means.
+This important as contracts are legally enforceable.

 For further help choosing a suitable provider, visit the NSW Department of Industry Resources and Energy website or search online for energy comparison websites.